 As car prices continue to climb, it’s more important than ever for car buyers to arm themselves with smart negotiation tactics before purchasing a new car.
 Whether you intend to pay cash or finance your vehicle, there are several ways to prepare yourself for the dealership.

-We’ve uncovered three common, yet alarmingly effective, pressure tactics used by car salesmen to seal the deal and jack up the price as much as possible.
+We’ve uncovered four common, yet alarmingly effective, pressure tactics used by car salesmen to seal the deal and jack up the price as much as possible.